Gilberto Alavez

-Gilberto Alavez is a paralympic athlete from Oaxaca, Mexico competing mainly in category T44 cycling sprint and middle-distance events.
+Gilberto Alavez is a Mexican paralympic athlete, competing mainly in category T44 cycling sprint and middle-distance events.

 Gilberto won a silver medal in the 800m at the 2000 Summer Paralympics where he also competed in the 400m.
 A move to shorter distances in the 2004 Summer Paralympics proved unsuccessful as he failed to medal in the 100m, 400m or the 4 × 400 m.

+Alavez won the paratriathlon race at the 2013 World Triathlon Duathlon Championships in Canada.

+Personal life

+Alavez hails from San Juan Atepec, Oaxaca.
+As of 2013, he lived in Los Angeles.